neoclide/coc.nvim/README.md

 Try these steps if you experience problems with coc.nvim:

-- Ensure your Vim version >= 9.0.0438 using `:version`
+- Ensure your Vim version is >= 9.0.0438 or your Neovim version is >= 0.8.0 using `:version`
 - If a service failed to start, use `:CocInfo` or `:checkhealth` if you use Neovim
-- Checkout the log of coc.nvim with `:CocOpenLog`
+- Check the coc.nvim log with `:CocOpenLog`
-- If you have issues with the language server, it's recommended to [checkout the language server output](https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel)
+- If you have issues with the language server, it's recommended to [check out the language server output](https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel)

 ## Feedback